 How is this tax managed if a student from India uses the WU® GlobalPay for Students platform?

 Collection of TCS is managed by branch staff at ICICI.
-They will do a PAN look up and ask for a loan sanction letter and then apply TCS, if applicable, when the student visits their local ICICI branch.
+They will complete a PAN look up, ask for a loan sanction letter and then apply TCS, if applicable, when the student visits their local ICICI branch.
 ICICI will remit the tax to the appropriate authorities.

 Western Union Agent

 Collection of TCS is managed by branch staff at the Western Union Agent location.
-They will do a PAN look up and ask for a loan sanction letter and then apply TCS if applicable.
-Each Agent will remit the tax to the appropriate authorities.
+They will complete a PAN look up, ask for a loan sanction letter and then apply TCS if applicable.
+Each Agent will remit the tax to the appropriate.

 Domestic payment into our INR bank account

-GlobalPay for Students will calculate the TCS amount and add such amount to the amount due.
-This will be displayed on the student’s payment instructions.
+Our banking partner in India is responsible for collecting the TCS amount, which will be displayed on the student’s payment and added to the amount due.
 The payer must remit the full amount (amount owed to your Institution and TCS).
 Our banking partner in India will withhold the amount of TCS payable and remit those funds to the tax authority and your institution will receive the full amount owed.